infiniflow/ragflow/api/python_api_reference.md

   - `"top_p"`, `float` Also known as “nucleus sampling”, this parameter sets a threshold to select a smaller set of words to sample from.
   - `"presence_penalty"`, `float` This discourages the model from repeating the same information by penalizing words that have appeared in the conversation.
   - `"frequency penalty"`, `float` Similar to presence penalty, this reduces the model’s tendency to repeat the same words.
-  - `"max_token"`, `int` This sets the maximum length of the model’s output, measured in the number of tokens (words or pieces of words).
+  - `"max_token"`, `int` The maximum length of the model’s output, measured in the number of tokens (words or pieces of words).
 - `"prompt"` : Instructions for the LLM to follow.
-  - `"similarity_threshold"`: `float` A score to evaluate distance between two lines of text.
-It's weighted keywords similarity and vector cosine similarity.
-If the similarity between query and chunk is less than this threshold, the chunk will be filtered out.
-Defaults to `0.2`.
+  - `"similarity_threshold"`: `float` RAGFlow uses a hybrid of weighted keyword similarity and vector cosine similarity during retrieval.
+This argument sets the threshold for similarities between the user query and chunks.
+If a similarity score falls below this threshold, the corresponding chunk will be excluded from the results.
+The default value is `0.2`.
-  - `"keywords_similarity_weight"`: `float` It's weighted keywords similarity and vector cosine similarity or rerank score (0~1).
-Defaults to `0.7`.
+  - `"keywords_similarity_weight"`: `float` This argument sets the weight of keyword similarity in the hybrid similarity score with vector cosine similarity or reranking model similarity.
+By adjusting this weight, you can control the influence of keyword similarity in relation to other similarity measures.
+The default value is `0.7`.
-  - `"top_n"`: `int` Not all the chunks whose similarity score is above the 'similarity threshold' will be feed to LLMs.
-LLM can only see these 'Top N' chunks.
-Defaults to `8`.
+  - `"top_n"`: `int` This argument specifies the number of top chunks with similarity scores above the `similarity_threshold` that are fed to the LLM.
+The LLM will *only* access these 'top N' chunks.
+The default value is `8`.
   - `"variables"`: `list[dict[]]` If you use dialog APIs, the variables might help you chat with your clients with different strategies.
 The variables are used to fill in the 'System' part in prompt in order to give LLM a hint.
 The 'knowledge' is a very special variable which will be filled-in with the retrieved chunks.
 All the variables in 'System' should be curly bracketed.
 Defaults to `[{"key": "knowledge", "optional": True}]`
   - `"rerank_model"`: `str` If it is not specified, vector cosine similarity will be used; otherwise, reranking score will be used.
 Defaults to `""`.
   - `"empty_response"`: `str` If nothing is retrieved in the dataset for the user's question, this will be used as the response.
 To allow the LLM to improvise when nothing is retrieved, leave this blank.
 Defaults to `None`.